 Use walking feet and inside voices in the school

 Have kind hands, kind feet and use kind words

 The children have signed the class commitments to show that they will follow them.

-This year, all of the classes will be using Class Dojo.
-Letters will go home on the first day of term to explain how you can access Class Dojo.
-This will allow you to see dojo points that your child earns, as well as being notified about missing homework, uniform or PE kits.
+This year, all classes will be using Class Dojo.
+This will allow you to see dojo points that your child earns, which will also be translated into House Points, as well as notifying you about missing homework or PE kits.
 There is also a section where I will post any interesting things the class is doing and any reminders of special things that need to be brought in.
 There is also a messenger section where you can communicate with me directly should you wish to do so.

 I will endeavour to get back to any queries on Class Dojo within 2 working days and will only check messages in working hours where possible (9am to 5pm).
 Please contact the school office if you have any urgent messages.